multitudes/httpwebserver/docs/index.md

 ```

 I personally found the project very interesting; I learned a lot about networking, sockets, and the HTTP protocol.
-The CGI part was a bit challenging at first, since I did not have much experience with it, and considering that the cgi module is deprecated in the last Python version, it felt a bit esoteric to say the least.
-But through reading the RFC and researching a bit on the internet I was able to understand it and implement it.
-Even the open source ad widely used [nginx](https://github.com/nginx/nginx) server doesnt implement CGI (it does implement fastcgi) so it is not a very common feature in modern web servers at all.
-And for completeness the nginx server was not easy to configure for a upload file feature from the configuration file.
-Same for caddy.
-Caddy would need some plugins to do that.
-The only server I could take example from, and test the upload feature was Apache.
+The CGI part was a bit challenging at first, since I did not have much experience with it, and considering that the CGI module is deprecated in the latest Python version, it felt a bit esoteric to say the least.
+But through reading the RFC and researching on the internet, I was able to understand it and implement it.
+Even the open source and widely used [nginx](https://github.com/nginx/nginx) server doesn't implement CGI (it implements FastCGI instead), so it is not a very common feature in modern web servers.
+Additionally, the nginx server was not easy to configure for file upload features from the configuration file.
+The same applies to Caddy, which would need plugins to do that.
+Apache was the only server I could use as an example and test the upload feature with.
 We still used the nginx syntax for our configuration file.
-We offer CGI and file uploads in our server.
+Our server offers both CGI and file upload capabilities.

 ## Table of Contents
 - [Where it all started - The HTTP protocol and UNIX sockets](#where-it-all-started---the-http-protocol-and-unix-sockets)